-Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting requirements for past Bureau grants as determined by Bureau Grants Staff.
+4. Institution's Record/Ability: Proposals should demonstrate an institutional record of successful exchange programs, including responsible fiscal management and full compliance with all reporting requirements for past Bureau awards (grants or cooperative agreements) as determined by Bureau Grants Staff.
 The Bureau will consider the past performance of prior recipients and the demonstrated potential of new applicants.

-5. Project Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
-A draft survey questionnaire or other technique plus description of a methodology used to link outcomes to original project objectives is recommended.
+6. Project Evaluation: Proposals should include a plan to evaluate the activity's success, both as the activities unfold and at the end of the program.
+A draft survey questionnaire or other technique plus description of a methodology to use to link outcomes to original project objectives is recommended.

 VI.
 Award Administration Information

 Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.
 Successful applicants will receive an Federal Assistance Award (FAA) from the Bureau's Grants Office.
 The FAA and the original proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
 The FAA will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.

 Unsuccessful applicants will receive notification of the results of the application review from the ECA program office coordinating this competition.

 VI.2 Administrative and National Policy Requirements

 Terms and Conditions for the Administration of ECA agreements include the following: